Shigetorum635/Watson/README.md

-# Watson - Gitpod VNC Setup for Ruby2D
+# Watson - Gitpod VNC Setup for Firefox

 - Connect repository with gitpod.io with the prefix `gitpod.io#{reposrc}`.